marlonbernardes/spring-boot-jade/README.md

 }
 ```

-Run the app and then load the HTML page at http://localhost:8080.
+**Thats it!**.
+Just run the app and then load the HTML page at http://localhost:8080.